dcmfx/dcmfx-vscode/README.md

 or DICOM JSON file and select `DCMfx: Print DICOM data set`, or one of the other available options.

-This extension is also available on the Open VSX registry for users of Eclipse Theia, VSCodium, Gitpod, and other IDEs that use Open VSX.
+This extension is also available on the Open VSX Registry for users of Eclipse Theia, VSCodium, Gitpod, and other IDEs that use Open VSX.

 ## Features ✨